 Dental bridges have long been used as a replacement for teeth that have been lost or extracted due to decay or damage.
 There are two main material options in which your bridge can be made from, Acrylic (resin/plastic) or Ceramic.
 The dental implants serve the same function for both types of solutions, but the difference in the materials used to make the bridge significantly affect its final look, feel, and performance.

 As Aria Dental’s registered specialist Prosthodontist, my focus is on advanced dental rehabilitation.
-For this reason, when replacing your teeth I favour the utilisation of ceramic bridges rather than acrylic reinforced with metal bridges.
+For this reason, when replacing your teeth I favour the utilisation of ceramic bridges rather than acrylic reinforced with metal bridges or a traditional bridge.
 Ceramic zirconia bridges currently offer the highest level of quality in tooth replacement.

 Ceramic restorative materials are superior to ‘all on 4’ acrylic bridges and are favoured by Dental Specialists because: